-The Worcester County Horticultural Society, the third oldest active organization of its kind in the country, was organized on March 3, 1842.
+The Worcester County Horticultural Society, the third oldest active organization of its kind in the country and Tower Hill Botanic Garden’s parent organization, was organized on March 3, 1842.

 What was life like back then, 175 years ago?

 John Tyler was the 10th president, having assumed the duties in 1841 after president William Henry Harrison died of an illness.

 The Oregon Trail was in its early stages, with Tyler and others pushing for territorial expansion and Manifest Destiny.
 The Gold Rush was still a decade away.

 The U.S. had just 26 states, half of which permitted slavery.
 In the Bay State, the founders of the Worcester County Horticultural Society would have remembered growing up in a Massachusetts that also included the land of Maine (they separated in 1820).

 There was no telephone, dynamite, electric lighting, sewing machine, anesthesia, motorized vehicle, “Walden,” “Uncle Tom’s Cabin,” “Leaves of Grass,” or Darwin’s “Origin of Species.”
 The first form of photography was invented in 1839.
 The first system capable of refrigerating water to produce ice was invented in 1842.

 Henry David Thoreau published “A Walk to Wachusett” in 1842, and it’s interesting today to gaze from the summit of Tower Hill toward Wachusett Mountain and imagine Thoreau strolling through those woods.